actilis/httpd-cgi/README.md

 ENVIRONMENT VARS :

-* HTTPD_ENABLE_CGI = true / other : Enable CGI if true
+* HTTPD_ENABLE_CGI = true / other : Enable CGI if true / Disable if other

+Default is true, CGI is enabled.

 * HTTPD_MPM = prefork / worker / event

-Default MPM is prefork.
+Default MPM is event.

 If CGI is enabled, depending on MPM, CGI module is :
 - event/worker : mod_cgid